SAP-samples/cap-cds-hands-on/exercises/01/README.md

 👉 Use the `data` facet of `cds add` to have a CSV file with a header line added for the entities (just `Products` in this simple setup):

+> To enter this command, while the CAP server (started with `cds watch`) is running,
+> you should start a new terminal session, and use the shell in that second session
+> for such commands, not only here, but throughout the rest of the workshop.
+Note
+> that when you open the second terminal, you'll be in the shell, but at the root
+> of the repository, i.e. `cap-cds-hands-on/`, so make sure you move into the
+> "project root" (with `cd simple/`) so you're invoking commands in the right place.

 ```bash
 cds add data
 ```